ThinkDataEd/curriculum/docs/unit1/section3.md

 ##<p style="background: black; color: white; text-align: center;">**Language Objectives**</p>

-1. Students will describe assocations between categorical variables.
+1. Students will describe associations between categorical variables.

 2. Students will connect their time use activities with that of Americans.